google/earthenterprise/docs/geedocs/docsrc/answer/troubleshooting/geecheckTestServerStatus.rst

             server_tests/

-      To get some idea of how you can write your own test, you can study the structure of the sample test, ``sample_test.py``, provided in the ``user_tests`` subfolder.
-Use the code as a guide or simply copy and edit it if you are unfamiliar with Python unit tests.
+      To get some idea of how you can write your own test, you can study the structure of the existing tests in the ``user_tests`` subfolder.
+      Use the code as a guide or simply copy and edit an existing test if you are unfamiliar with Python unit tests.

       .. _Run_geecheck_Command_Line:
       .. rubric:: Run geecheck on the command line